0xsamalt/Equinox/README.md

 Traditional DeFi insurance is slow, manual, and centralized.
 It requires filing a claim and trusting a committee to vote on your payout.

-## 2. The Solution: DeRisk Protocol
+## 2. The Solution: Equinox

-DeRisk is parametric insurance.
+Equinox is parametric insurance.
 It doesn't use claim forms.
 It uses math.

 The protocol is built on a simple, automated trigger: